 How about blocking all sound coming from those sites?
 Click on the website in question and go to Site settings (hit the green padlock icon at the beginning of the URL bar and select “Site settings”), then scroll down to “Sound”.
 Here, you have the option to mute all sound coming from that site.
 All you need to do is select “Block”.

 Once you’ve done this, all audio from that site, including any auto-playing videos, will be muted.
 Hooray!

 Most of you though will probably prefer to keep this main option enabled and have control over tab audio through Settings or Quick Commands.

 More sound controls at your fingertips

-Our latest version, Vivaldi 2.2, gave multiple tab users one more great way to mute sound.
+Vivaldi 2.2 gave users of multiple tabs one more great way to mute sound.
 You can now easily control the sound of tabs playing media by muting all but the current tab.
-Simply right-click on any background tab in the Tabs bar or Window Panel and select “Mute Other Tabs”.
+Simply right-click on any background tab in the Tab Bar or Window Panel and select “Mute Other Tabs”.
 All other tabs will be muted in an instant.

 Here’s to a less noisy 2019!